KenanA95/super_res/README.md

 # super_res

-Super-resolution is a set of algorithms designed to enhance image quality by combining complementary information found throughout different low-resolution frames.
+Super-resolution refers to a set of algorithms designed to enhance image quality by combining complementary information found throughout different low-resolution frames.

-For more information and examples see docs
+### Directory Guide
+#### `docs`
+Notebooks containing summaries and example results for the different super-resolution methods
+#### `orex`
+Package to deal with extracting and formatting data from the OSIRIS-REx NavCams
+#### `src`
+Super-resolution algorithm implementations
 ###  Project Introduction
 NASA’s OSIRIS-REx asteroid sample return mission spacecraft includes the Touch And Go Camera System (TAGCAMS) three camera-head instrument.
 The